Damage jackals ripping right through you

 1. Without Honour 2.
 The Cure 3.
 The Hut Of Baba Yaga 4.
 Heroes Grief 5.
 Kill The Enemy 6.
 Nightmare Patrol 7.
 Shivas Return 8.
 Black Sabbath 9.
 Back Home (In Hell)

 Emerged from a need to push the limits of thrash metal, Mekong Delta exercised complete control over their musical vision from the very beginning.
-Loosely based on the theme of Vietnam war, the band's debut album could be described as slightly technical speed/thrash metal, something in the realm of Living Death during their late eighties period.
+Loosely based on the theme of Vietnam war, the band's debut album could be described as slightly technical speed/thrash metal, something in the realm of Living Death during their late 1980s period.
 Already obvious on this album is the dead accurate delivery - few bands actually could play this fast with such precision as Mekong Delta.
 Of course, even high musicianship would matter very little if there were no memorable riffs to speak of, but that is not the case here.
 Except for a couple of more ponderous tracks with hardly audible experimental overtones, these songs run wild and energetic, from the raging Without Honour to the forceful Back Home (In Hell).
 Compared to the band's later, more refined releases, this is the most straightforward of the bunch and still holds some definite charm of its own.

 MEKONG DELTA - The Music Of Erich Zann